juice-shop/pwning-juice-shop/appendix/solutions.md

 7. Submit your feedback containing the name `Pickle Rick` (case doesn't matter) to solve this challenge.

-### Inform the shop about a typosquatting trick it has become victim of
+### Inform the shop about a typosquatting trick it has been a victim of

 1. Solve the
    [Access a developer's forgotten backup file](#access-a-developers-forgotten-backup-file)